-- A Minister is responsible for approval from cabinet, running it through several budget committees, and finally passing it through the Select Standing Committee on Finance and Government Services. - This Committee travels the province and collects participant feedback on the budget process.
+- When a policy ask costs money (for e.g., is it a social policy or a tax break?), it requires a Minister getting approval for new resources. - A Minister is responsible for approval from cabinet, running it through several budget committees, and finally passing it through the Select Standing Committee on Finance and Government Services. - This Committee travels the province and collects participant feedback on the budget process.
 Recently, they've given more time to individual citizens instead of prioritizing interest groups. - The budget process occurs in the fall, while costs and decisions are factored by the Finance Minister.
 Last minute changes are made until February.